jmackillop/sicp-solutions/README.md

 # sicp-solutions
-Solutions to interesting/difficult problems from SICP
+Solutions to interesting/difficult problems from SICP aka the wizard book.